MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

        You first need to initialize the class, define parameters and build the sensitivity analysis model

-       The flow of method for :class:`ExperimentManager` class is shown in the diagram below:
+       The flow of method for :class:`SensitivityManager` class is shown in the diagram below:

        .. mermaid::